zolweb/docker-npm/README.md

 Essentially, this is just a set of [shell scripts](https://github.com/mkenney/docker-npm/tree/master/bin) that manage a [Node.js](https://nodejs.org/) docker image.
 The docker image includes a script ([`run-as-user`](https://github.com/mkenney/docker-scripts/tree/master/container)) that allows commands to run as either the current user or the owner/group of the current directory, which the shell scripts take advantage of to make sure files are written with appropriate permissions rather than root.

+#### Images

+The [images](https://hub.docker.com/r/mkenney/npm/tags/) contain the latest stable `node` and `npm` binaries for [`debian:jessie`](https://hub.docker.com/_/debian/) and [`alpine:3.4`](https://hub.docker.com/_/alpine/). `npm` has been used to install various build tools globally.
+When using the [shell scripts](https://github.com/mkenney/docker-npm/tree/master/bin) available in the [source repository](https://github.com/mkenney/docker-npm), the current directory is mounted into `/src` in the container and a [wrapper script](https://github.com/mkenney/docker-scripts/blob/master/container/run-as-user) executes `npm` as a user who's `uid` and `gid` matches those properties on that directory.
+This way any output is written as the directory owner/group instead of root or a random user.

+If you need additional modules and/or wrapper scripts [let me know](https://github.com/mkenney/docker-npm/issues).

 #### Installation

 This assumes that you already have [Docker](https://www.docker.com) installed.
 A running `docker` daemon is required.
 You probably want to be able to [run docker commands without sudo](https://docs.docker.com/v1.8/installation/ubuntulinux/#create-a-docker-group), but even if you excute the scripts with sudo files will be written with the appropriate `uid` and `gid`.

-The following wrapper scripts are available in the source repository:
+Several wrapper scripts are available in the source repository:

 * [`bower`](https://github.com/mkenney/docker-npm/blob/master/bin/bower)
 * [`generate-md`](https://github.com/mkenney/docker-npm/blob/master/bin/generate-md)